ultimatemovers/omnia/about.md

     an opus of his international experience and ability to source impeccable ingredients for each dish.
   img: "/assets/images/member1.jpg"
-- name: Orlando Marzo
+- name: Laurent Tapumilla
-  title: Cocktail creator
+  title: Restaurant Manager
-  text: When the time came to define a vision for bespoke beverages in our bar and
+  text: Manager Laurent Tapumilla brings a wealth of experience and a dash of French
-    bistro, we recruited the very best.
-Orlando Marzo is the recipient of the 2018 World Class Global Bartender of the Year award and an international expert in cocktail and food pairing.
-His reputation as a mixologist skyrocketed on a journey that took him from his native Italy to London’s renowned Soho club scene and now to our very own Omnia bar.
-Take a sip and see what all the beverage buzz is about.
+    flair to the table.
+His background in hotel and restaurant establishments means that he runs a smooth operation as Omnia’s team leader, even on the busiest days in our popular bar and bistro.
+Laurent is here to ensure you enjoy a comfortable, quality experience on every occasion.
   img: "/assets/images/member2.jpg"
 - name: 'Evin Doherty '
   title: Head Chef